dimpalmang20/Maritime_email_extractor_model/README.md

 * The project is intentionally lightweight and standalone.
 * No database or frontend setup is required.
-* The extraction engine is rule-based and optimized for maritime chartering workflows.
+* The extraction engine is fully rule-based.
+* Optimized for maritime chartering workflows.
+* Designed for local API integration and broker email processing.
 * Accuracy depends on broker email formatting and supported maritime patterns.
-* Designed for simple local setup and API-based integration.

 ---